Turning the Tide

 How to Apply

-Simply complete the short application form, followed by our Equal Opportunities form.
-The application form asks why you want to join TTT and what you hope to get out of it.
-You can also apply by uploading a voice or video file.
+Simply complete the short application form which asks why you want to join TTT and what you hope to get out of it.
+You can also apply by sending us an audio or video file.

-The closing date is Monday 23rd December 9AM.
-Applications will then be reviewed in the new year so you will hear back from us by January 9th.
+The closing date is Monday 5th January at 9AM.
+Applications will then be reviewed ASAP so you will hear back from us by the end of that week Jan 8th.

 To ensure participants get a bespoke learning experience, spaces for TTT are capped at 15.